YuliangXiu/MobilePose/README.md

 ## License

 MobilePose is freely available for free non-commercial use.
-For commercial queries, please contact [Cewu Lu](http://www.mvig.org/) or [SightPlus Co.
-Ltd](https://www.sightp.com/).
+For commercial queries, please contact [Cewu Lu](http://www.mvig.org/).